faymaz/Quran-Player/README.md

 ### Usage

-After installation, you'll see a headphones icon in the GNOME top bar.
+After installation, you'll see a Quran icon in the GNOME top bar.
 Click it to open the Quran Player menu.

 #### Main Features